Tai Chi for BEGINNERS

 Thursdays at 1:30-3:00 at The Larkfield Centre, G42 7AY

 12th Jan – 9th Mar 2023.

 Unfortunately, owing to low uptake we have suspended the sign up for the Improvers Class.
 If you would like to attend it please email us and we can discuss it further with the instructor: firstname.lastname@example.org

 If you are unsure which class to sign up for, please ask Danny: email@example.com

 This ancient martial art combines deep breathing and relaxation with flowing movements.
 Practised around the world for its health benefits.
 Taught by Danny.

 Booking is essential as numbers are restricted.
 COVID-19 Rules will be observed regarding social distance and personal hygiene.
 You will have access to the toilets within Larkfield Centre.

 What Danny says about the class:

 Most people will know tai chi for its slow and flowing sequence of movements, said to be good for general health and wellbeing.
 Regular tai chi practice does relax the body, improves balance and coordination, and leads to better respiration and circulation.
-Almost anyone can practise at least some aspect of tai chi.
+Almost anyone can practice at least some aspect of tai chi.
 In this ongoing class you will be introduced to a number of soft stretching and warm-up routines, including Chi Kung which primarily energizes the body and maintains health, and then a focus on a short movement routine, hand form.
 Further information at Foundation Tai Chi Glasgow.